 Step-by-step procedure to Example of a SUBJECTIVE topic MEASURE SUBJECTIVE topics 1.
-Select the behavior you wish to "The Conducting of Effective Client-Vendor Meetings measure for the duration of this project" 2.
-Identify the traits you want to see in Agenda circulated at least 2 days before that behavior Only relevant participants invited (The client and vendor representatives work together and come up with these traits to define what successful Minutes are kept by pre-meeting designated person meetings would be like.)
+Select the behavior you wish to measure "The Conducting of Effective Client-Vendor Meetings for the duration of this project" 2.
+Identify the traits you want to see in that behavior Agenda circulated at least 2 days before Only relevant participants invited (The client and vendor representatives work together and come up with these traits to define what successful Minutes are kept by pre-meeting designated person meetings would be like.)
 Minutes circulated within 24 hours of meeting to all impacted parties Start on time and end on time Contain "Parking Lot" for non-agenda topics Each participant comes ready to participate Meeting leader makes sure that non-relevant conversation and distractions do not occur 3.
-Devise a method of measurement so Survey completed by participants within 24 hours of you can determine the success of the the meeting.
-Forwarded to (designate) See attached behavior survey on page 112.
+Devise a method of measurement so you can determine the success of the behavior Survey completed by participants within 24 hours of the meeting.
+Forwarded to (designate) See attached survey on page 112.
 4. Define the measurement scale See the survey on page 112.
 5. Tie the measurement scale to the See example on page 114.